Brown & Michaels

 Filing through PCT, instead of directly in the member countries, allows you to delay "National Phase" filing in these countries up to 30 months from your US filing date (31 months in some).
 This can be helpful, by providing more information and time to make decisions about where to file patent applications.
 In other words, filing through the PCT will give you up to 18 or 19 months more time than you would normally have to file directly in foreign countries.

 The PCT application will be searched and examined in the office you select for that purpose - what office(s) you may select from depends on where you are a citizen or resident.
-If you are a US citizen or resident, you may use either the US Patent and Trademark Office, the European Patent Office (EPO), the Korean Intellectual Property Office (KIPO), IP Australia (IPAU) or the Russian Patent Office (Rospatent).
+If you are a US citizen or resident, you may use either the US Patent and Trademark Office, the European Patent Office (EPO), the Korean Intellectual Property Office (KIPO), IP Australia (IPAU), the Israel Patent Office (ILPO - see note 4), the Singapore IP Office, the Japanese Patent Office (JPO) or the Russian Patent Office (Rospatent).
 This office will issue an International Search Report and an International Preliminary Report on Patentability, which will give you another look at patentability from your priority application (especially if you selected another office than the one in which the priority application was filed), and might include other art than the national examiner cited.

-Note that only the USPTO will search any area of technology in a PCT application from a US filer.
-The EPO will not search business methods.
-The KIPO has a list of excluded technologies - see our PCT News page for details.
-IPAU is even more restrictive - they will only search a very limited number of technology areas, so if for some reason you want to use them, be sure to check beforehand that they are willing to search your area.
-IPAU is not the least expensive search authority - that's Russia - nor do most patent professionals consider it the best - that would probably be the EPO - so, with the limited areas they are willing to search, there is very little reason for a US filer to choose IPAU.
+Note that the EPO will not search business methods, JPO will only search "green technologies" and KIPO has a list of excluded technologies - see our PCT News page for details.
+IPAU removed the list of excluded technologies as of September 2014, and will now examine up to 250 applications from the US each calendar quarter - but IPAU is not the least expensive search authority - that's Russia - nor do most patent professionals consider it the best - that would probably be the EPO - so, there is very little reason for a US filer to choose IPAU.

 Filing a "Chapter II Demand" for an International Preliminary Examination, which was once required to get the full delay period, is now optional in all but a very few countries (see note 1, below, about countries which have not changed their rules to grant a full 30 months without International Examination).
 You can file the demand up to the later of 22 months from your priority date or three months after the date the International Search Report was sent to you.
 Filing the demand (at a cost of approximately $1,500) will get you another IPRP and the opportunity to file certain amendments prior to the examination.
 In most cases, we do not expect that our clients will be filing Chapter II demands.